 Take a panorama photo. (iSight camera) Choose Pano, tap the Take Picture button, then pan slowly in the direction of the arrow.
+You can stop the panorama at any point by pressing the Take Picture button again.
 To pan in the other direction, first tap the arrow.
 To pan vertically, first rotate iPhone to landscape orientation.
 You can reverse the direction of a vertical pan, too.